oyalhi/update-using-dto/README.md

 yarn add ts-transformer-key
 ```

-Unfortunately, TypeScript itself does not currently provide any easy way to use custom transformers.
+Unfortunately, TypeScript itself does not currently provide an easy way to use custom transformers.
 But with the help of a custom library `ttypescript` (note the double 't') we can easily compile our code.
 Let's install the library:

 ```bash
 yarn add ttypescript